nyukeit/js-simon-game/README.md

 Test your IQ level by following a sequence.
 Beware: This is THE real IQ test.

 Follow the tiles and prove you have a big brain (or just memory).
-There are no prizes, just the satisfaction that you can think and remember.
+There are no prizes, just the (dis)satisfaction that you can(not) think and remember.

 ## How to Play